Ramona's Cuisine

 Beef hoisin stir fry with tenderstem broccoli, carrot and green pepper on a white plate

-Beef stir-fry with hoisin sauce is a delicious and easy-to-make dish that combines the rich flavors of beef and vegetables with the sweet and savory taste of hoisin sauce.
+This beef with broccoli recipe is a really nice, easy-to-make stir-fry made with hoisin sauce, and it combines the rich flavors of beef and vegetables with the sweet and savory taste of hoisin sauce.
+Delicious is all I can say.

 Jump to: